ankishb/ml-toolbox/tutorials/ml-short-notes.md

         1. There are two possible outcomes for each trial (success or failure).
         2. The trials are independent.
         3. The probability of success is the same for each trial.
+7. Beta distribution:
+    - The beta distribution is a suitable model for the random behavior of percentages and proportions.
+    - The beta distribution has been applied to model the behavior of random variables limited to intervals of finite length in a wide variety of disciplines. `[0-1]`
+    - beta distribution is the conjugate prior probability distribution for the Bernoulli, binomial, negative binomial and geometric distributions.
+    - `f(x) = tau(alpha + beta)/(tau(alpha) tau(beta) theta^(alpha-1) (1 - theta)^(beta-1)`

 ### Continuous distribution
   1. Uniform